-Eaglepointe Church is a Christian, non-denominational group of people with a passion to follow God.
+Eaglepointe Church is a Christ-centered group of people with a passion to follow God.
 We aim to become fully devoted followers of Jesus and His teachings, be empowered by the Holy Spirit, and live our lives according to the Bible.
 We believe in gathering for fellowship, communal worship, and teaching.
 We also strive to serve the city of Denton as we are continually changed by the truth of Jesus.
+Eaglepointe is affiliated with the Assemblies of God fellowship and with the ARC which is a non-denominational church planting network.
 See below for specific beliefs we have as a Christian community.

 God is the Creator and Ruler of the universe.
 He has eternally existed in three personalities: the Father, the Son, and the Holy Spirit.
 These three are co-equal and are one God.